 Permission Value

 DOWNLOAD 1

 UPLOAD 2

 RENAME 4

 DELETE 8

+i

 CREATEDIR 16

 LIST DIRECTORIES 32

 LIST FILES 64

 DISPLAY HIDDEN FILES 128

 ZIP 256

 UNZIP 512

 SHARE 1024

-Just add the values up to achieve the desired permissions. e.g., Download, Upload, Rename, and Delete permissions would be (1 + 2 + 4 + 8) = 15 .
-Granting all permissions would be 2047 .
-Use Default Group Directories and Permissions The specified Cerberus Group will be used to determine what directories and what settings to apply to the LDAP user when they login, including any security requirements associated with the group.
+Just add the values up to achieve the desired permissions. e.g., Download, Upload, Rename, and Delete permissions would be (1 + 2 + 4 + 8) = 15.
+Granting all permissions would be 2047.

+Use Default Group Directories and Permissions vill be used to determine what directories and DAP user when they login, including any ed with the group.